-of The presence radio frequency interference (RFI) can burn components; cause a light to flash intermittently, at the wrong rate, or at the wrong intensity.
+The presence of radio frequency interference (RFI) can burn out components; cause a light to flash intermittently, at the wrong rate, or at the wrong intensity.
 RFI can enter the light by any wire to or from the unit.
-The circuits are designed to reject or bypass RFI, but Flash Technology cannot guarantee complete immunity.
+The circuits are designed to reject or bypass RFI, but Technology Flash cannot guarantee complete immunity.
 After installation, you may find it necessary to add external filters or use other methods to reduce RFI entering the equipment.